piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 export default withTranslation(['General'])(LanguageDropDown as any);
 ```

-Now you can put this dropdown wherever suits on your application and switch languages at will!
+Now you can put this dropdown somewhere suitable on your application and switch languages at will!

 You can view my website source code at [China Dev Blog](https://github.com/pierssinclairssw/China-Dev-Blog)